Codecademy/docs/content/d3/concepts/scaling/terms/domain/scaleOrdinal/scaleOrdinal.md

 ## Syntax

+scaleOrdinal(domain, range)

 It has two input parameters: domain and range:

-scaleOrdinal(domain, range)

-- The domain specifies the scale's maximum and minimum values.
+- `domain`: This specifies the scale's maximum and minimum values.
-- Range.
-Values in the range corresponds to values in the domain.
+- `range`: Values in the range correspond to values in the domain.

-d3.scaleOrdinal([[domain, ]range]);

 ## Example